 The Mississippi Forestry Commission assists Mississippi timber owners in forest pest management by conducting forest pest surveys and evaluations.
-Landowners with timber damaged by forest pest will be informed of the location of the damage.
-Recommendations for practices on how to salvage timber and reduce/prevent damage from forest pest will be provided to landowners upon request.
+Landowners with timber damaged by forest pests will be informed of the location of the damage.
+Recommendations regarding practices on how to salvage timber and reduce/prevent damage from forest pests will be provided to landowners upon request.

-Below is a link to the site that has the trailer and online version of the video.
+Click here to view the trailer and online version of the Trees, Pests, & People.

 The USDA APHIS has launched the “Hungry Pests” website to inform people about the danger of invasive species throughout the US.
 This website describe hungry pests as invasive species that threaten to harm crops and trees.
 If left unchecked, they can devastate entire agricultural industries and forests, eliminating jobs, threatening our food supplies and costing billions.
 This website gives users the ability to report pests and tips on what the public can do to eliminate the spread of invasive species.

-For more information on the Forest Health Program, contact:
+For more information on the Forest Health Program, please contact:

 P.O.
 Box 749